Capital & Class

-Capital & Class is a quarterly peer-reviewed academic journal covering the fields of politics and economics, especially concerning Marxism and critical theories like feminism, environmentalism, poststructuralism, along with other radical and intellectual movements.
+Capital & Class is a quarterly peer-reviewed academic journal covering political economy, sociology, and political science from a Marxist perspective.

 The journal's editorial board is elected by the members of the Conference of Socialist Economists at their annual meeting.
 The managing editor is Owen Worth (University of Limerick).
 It was established in 1977 and is currently published by SAGE Publications on behalf of the Conference of Socialist Economists.

 Abstracting and indexing

 Capital and Class is abstracted and indexed in: